The Bushwhackers: 1993–1996

 The Bushwhackers opened 1993 with another opportunity against WWF Tag-Team Champions Money Inc. Once again they were defeated, this time on a 25 January taping of WWF Superstars in San Jose, California.
 Beginning in February they began a new feud with the newly signed team the Headshrinkers (Fatu and Samu), and were used to "put over" the team.
 Following a winless stretch against Fatu and Samu, the Bushwhackers restarted their now over year old rivalry with the Beverly Brothers.
-As in late 1992, these were comedy matches alongside midget Tiger Jackson against the Beverly Brothers and Little Louie.
+As in late 1992, these were comedy matches alongside dwarf Tiger Jackson against the Beverly Brothers and Little Louie.
 On 22 March 1993 the Bushwhackers appeared on Monday Night RAW, defeating Damien Demento and The Repo Man.
 This would be Luke and Butch's first RAW appearance; meanwhile, it would be the final WWF appearance for Repo Man (Barry Darsow).

 In August, the Bushwhackers made a quick trip to Puerto Rico to appear at the WWC 20th Anniversary show on 8 August where they defeated the team of Mr. Hughes and The Warlord.
 When the team returned to the US, Williams and Miller gave the new WWF duo The Quebecers their first defeat when Butch pinned Jacques Rougeau on the 23 August 1993 edition of All American Wrestling.
 In the fall of 1993 they transitioned to a feud with another new team, this time facing Well Dunn in a house show series.
 In November 1993 they helped Doink the Clown in the clown's feud with Bam Bam Bigelow.
 Williams and Miller, as well as Mo and Mabel, all appeared at Survivor Series 1993 wearing the trademark green wig and face paint associated with Doink the Clown.
 The Bushwhackers and Men on a Mission defeated Bigelow, Bastion Booger and the Headshrinkers.